timothydillan/300cem-android-app/README.md

 - Location
 - Activity Recognition
 - Wearable

-# Sensors Used

-##### Heart Rate (Wearable)
-##### Pedometer (Wearable)
-##### Step Detector
-##### Pedometer
-##### Significant Motion
-##### GPS Sensor
-##### Biometric Sensor (may include Face ID, Iris, or Fingerprint)

-As the Biometric and Material design API usage have been explained in the report, the Firebase and Google Play Services API will instead be elaborated here.

-The Firebase APIs used are the Authentication, Database, Storage, and Messaging API.
-The authentication API is used to ease the authentication process by allowing users to create an account, or sign in with an account, and all the "back-end" stuff is mainly handled by Firebase.

-As the Database API plays an important role and is used by many of the features of the application, I'll divide the explanations so that it can explain each feature.

 # Location Sharing
 To conduct location sharing, the application uses the Database API to update the user's latitude and longitude in real-time.
 To be able to accomplish this, a fused location provider with a custom location callback listener was used.
 Once the location of the user is changed, the callback triggers the `onLocationResult` event, which then updates the user's location in the database.
 A code-by-code explanation can be seen [here](https://github.com/timothydillan/300cem-android-app/blob/main/app/src/main/java/com/timothydillan/circles/Services/LocationService.java).